RangerMauve/blog.mauve.moe/posts/distributed-press-social-inbox.md

 }
 ```

-Finally you will need to represent all of your posts using JSON files in the [ActivityPub "notes" format](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-note).
+You will need to represent all of your posts using JSON files in the [ActivityPub "notes" format](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-note).

 ```json
 {